 In income section of the application, there are four bubbles (W, 2W, M, and 2M).
 "W" means "Weekly", "2W" means "Every two weeks", "M" means "Monthly", and "2M" means "Twice a month".
 Please be sure to fill in the correct bubble next to each household member’s income, or your child's benefits may be delayed while we try to reach you.
 We will not assume that your income is monthly if the bubbles are left blank.
 If a household member listed does not receive any income place a zero in the income box.

 What does “Additional Benefits” mean on the Free and Reduced Price Meal Application?

-If you DO want this application to be used in determining your child(ren)s eligibility in other programs, to include low cost health insurance which is available to children through Medicaid or the State Children's Heath Insurance program (SCHIP) place an X in the box provided in section 6 of the Free and Reduced Meal Application.
+if you DO want this application to be used in determining your child(ren)s eligibility in other programs, to include possible scholarships, field trips, fee waivers, and low cost health insurance which is available to children through Medicaid or the State Children's Heath Insurance program (SCHIP), place an X in the box provided in section 6 of the Free and Reduced Meal Application.

 How will I be notified when my application has been approved or denied?

 Once you apply on-line, please allow ten working days for the application to be processed.
 You will receive a letter of eligibility either in the mail or it will be sent home with your child.